 Experts suggest that a better approach in evaluating treatment success rates involves judging the actual quality of care a facility provides, both during and after the formal treatment period.

 To determine a rehab’s success and recovery rate, ask if a treatment center tracks the progress of clients’ after their stay.
 Having data on outcomes for clients at least one year after leaving treatment will give you better insight into the kind of progress you can also expect as a client.

 A common question about rehab is how long must a client stay in order for it to truly be effective.
 Unfortunately there’s no right answer.
 According to the US National Institute on Drug Abuse, rehabilitation programs of at least 90 days or longer are most effective for recovery.
 Others find that they are ready to return to the real world in as little as 30 to 45 days.
 A few factors can influence the duration of time you or a loved one should spend in rehab including your physical, emotional and mental state when you enter rehab, your unique medical and psychological needs, how long your insurance will cover your stay, and your schedule and lifestyle.
-For many people to completely conquer an addiction, the support they need could extend to a year or more.
+For many people to completely conquer a person with substance use disorderion, the support they need could extend to a year or more.
 Again, everyone is different and only you can decide—with proper guidance from trained professionals—what course of treatment is right for you.

 Be sure to understand your range of options before committing to a particular facility.
 Other factors notwithstanding, sometimes the best place for treatment is the place that will admit you today.
 Successful recovery can vary widely from one individual to the next.
 Every circumstance is different, and so is every treatment program.
 Choose the one that most closely meets your lifestyle and needs.